jzerbe/jzerbe.github.com/_posts/2017-08-20-san-carlos-de-bariloche.md

 on the mountain and even some questionable terrain.
 On the opposite extreme, the lifts will stop and you will get cursed at for having the lift bar up.

-On a powder day, the Brazilians (gapers of South America) stick to the groomed runs, and you can ski the same line 10 feet from the groomer every 30 minutes and make fresh tracks for most of the day.
+On a powder day, most everyone will stick to the groomed runs, and you can ski the same line 10 feet from the groomer every 30 minutes and make fresh tracks for most of the day.
 If you want to do a bit more work for absolutely breathtaking chutes, find them [skiers left of the Nubes lift](https://www.catedralaltapatagonia.com/mapa_pistas.php).